Anthony Albanese

-Anthony Norman Albanese (/ˌælbəˈniːzi/ AL-bə-NEE-zee or /ˈælbəniːz/ AL-bə-neez; (Note: Both pronunciations have been used by Albanese himself during his life; they have both been in common use among other speakers at various stages.
-While Albanese always used /ˈælbəniːz/ throughout his early life, he later began using /ˌælbəˈniːzi/.) born 2 March 1963) is an Australian politician who has served as the 31st prime minister of Australia since 2022.
-He has been the leader of the Labor Party since 2019 and the member of parliament (MP) for the New South Wales division of Grayndler since 1996.
+Anthony Norman Albanese (Note: Pronounced /ˌælbəˈniːzi/ AL-bə-NEE-zee or /ˈælbəniːz/ AL-bə-neez; /it/.
+Both pronunciations have been used by Albanese himself during his life; they have both been in common use among other speakers at various stages.
+While Albanese always used /ˈælbəniːz/ throughout his early life, he later began using /ˌælbəˈniːzi/.) (born 2 March 1963) is an Australian politician who has served as the 31st prime minister of Australia since 2022.
+He has been the leader of the Labor Party since 2019 and the member of Parliament (MP) for the New South Wales division of Grayndler since 1996.

-Albanese was born in Sydney, attended St Mary's Cathedral College and studied economics at the University of Sydney.
+Born in Sydney, Albanese attended St Mary's Cathedral College and studied economics at the University of Sydney.
 As a student, he joined the Labor Party and later worked as a party official and research officer before entering Parliament.
-Albanese was elected to the House of Representatives at the 1996 election, winning the seat of Grayndler in New South Wales.
-He was first appointed to the shadow cabinet in 2001 by Simon Crean and went on to serve in a number of roles, eventually becoming Manager of Opposition Business in 2006.
-After Labor's victory in the 2007 election, Albanese was appointed Leader of the House, and was also made Minister for Regional Development and Local Government and Minister for Infrastructure and Transport.
-In the subsequent leadership tensions between Kevin Rudd and Julia Gillard from 2010 to 2013, Albanese was publicly critical of the conduct of both, calling for party unity.
-After supporting Rudd in the final leadership ballot between the two in June 2013, Albanese was elected the deputy leader of the Labor Party and sworn in as deputy prime minister the following day, a position he held for less than three months, as Labor was defeated at the 2013 election.
+He was elected to the House of Representatives at the 1996 federal election, winning the seat of Grayndler in Inner West Sydney.
+He was appointed to the shadow cabinet in 2001 by Simon Crean.
+After Labor's victory in the 2007 election, Albanese was appointed Leader of the House, and was also made Minister for Regional Development and Local Government and Minister for Infrastructure and Transport, a role he retained after Kevin Rudd was replaced as prime minister by Julia Gillard in 2010.
+He supported Rudd's challenges against Gillard in 2012 and 2013.
+Following a final leadership ballot in June 2013, which saw Rudd return as prime minister, Albanese was elected the deputy leader of the Labor Party and sworn in as deputy prime minister the following day, a position he held for less than three months, as Labor was defeated at the 2013 election.